Serving The Greater Puget Sound

-- What Are the Common Traffic Violation Tickets That Your Firm Handles?
+- What Are Common Types of Traffic Violations That Your Firm Handles?

 - How Often Do You See Driving Tickets For Teen Drivers In Washington?

 - How Long Do I Have To Request A Hearing After Getting A Traffic Ticket?

 - What Are The Ramifications Of Traffic Infractions On A Commercial Driver’s License?

 - What Is A Mitigation Hearing?
 When Would It Make Sense To Have One?

 At Garguile Law, we understand how much time and energy goes into fighting speeding and other traffic infractions, which is why we take care of the whole process for you.
 As one of the top traffic ticket defense firms in Tacoma, Washington, we help our clients avoid the costly penalties that come with speeding and other traffic tickets.
 When we successfully fight your case, we give you the peace of mind that comes with keeping insurance rates low and your driving record clean.

 By trusting Garguile Law, with your case, you can be assured that the whole process will be taken care of from start to finish.
 In most circumstances, you don’t even have to go to court to fight your traffic ticket.
 Let one of Washington’s top traffic ticket defense attorneys take care of the lengthy and confusing process for you.
 Save your time.
 Save your money.

 Call us today and we will get the process started for you.
 We have helped over 8,000 clients successfully defend their traffic tickets – and we believe we can do the same for you.
 While other options, like simply paying your ticket, may be tempting, the long term financial consequences are not worth it!
 We offer a money back guarantee so really you have nothing to lose!
 Get in touch with us now and let us do what they do best – fight your traffic ticket.